cold-briu/celo-colombia-bootcamp/README.md

   Deploy a HelloCelo contract and register a Karma GAP project.

 * **Session 2: Time-Locked Vault**
-  Build and test a smart contract that locks CELO or cUSD with UI.
+  Build and test a smart contract that locks CELO or cCop with UI.

 * **Session 3:cCOP Multi-Sig Wallet Frontend**
   Deploy a simple smart contract wallet that requires multiple signers to approve cCOP transfers.

 * **Session 4: Uniswap LP Dashboard**
-  Visualize pool data using Uniswap SDK and viem on Celo.
+  Visualize Uniswap pools data using subgraphs on Celo.

 This outline is designed to offer continuous wins, real-world tooling exposure, and public portfolio building through Proof of Ship.